PRESVERVE WORKPLACE FREEDOM

 OPPOSE ATTEMPTS TO USE LICENSING AND RULES TO GET AROUND THE LEGISLATURE

-HALT MICROMANAGEMENT OF THE EMPLOYER-EMPLOYEE RELATIONSHIP
+HALT THE MICROMANAGEMENT OF THE EMPLOYER-EMPLOYEE RELATIONSHIP

 Attempts to micromanage how an employer compensates, schedules, manages, and hires their employees has never been more prevalent at all levels of government.
 NFIB has successfully defeated efforts to micromanage employment hiring decisions, to interfere with the scheduling of employees, to mandate specific employee benefits, to require a union representative to meet with employees, and more.
 These kind of regulations and requirements are especially burdensome to small businesses that do not have the staff or money to dedicate to compliance and recordkeeping, let alone the payroll costs of the requirements.
 NFIB will continue to defend the rights of small business owners and their employees to have the flexibility determine what works best for them.

-PREVENT POLICIES THAT CONTRIBUTE TO SKY-ROCKETING ENERGY COSTS
+PURSUE POLICIES THAT REDUCE SKY-ROCKETING ENERGY COSTS

 FINDING SKILLED WORKERS WITH COMMON SENSE PROPOSALS